Measuring GTM Effectiveness with Website Intelligence

 • Know exactly which content appealed to prospects before making contact

 Companies implementing intent-based alerts have seen remarkable results.
-One company generated 42 new business opportunities in just 9 months by notifying their sales team about accounts showing high purchase intent.
+One company generated 42 new business opportunities in 9 months by notifying their sales team about accounts displaying high purchase intent.
 Sales teams tracking engagement metrics have seen conversion rates climb by 15%.
 This success demonstrates the power of effective sales automation guided by real-time intelligence.

 Quick response time is vital.
 Sales teams that respond to buying signals within the first hour are 7x more likely to have meaningful conversations with decision-makers compared to delayed responses.
 This rapid engagement is crucial for improving sales conversion rates and overall revenue efficiency.

-2. Unified dashboards for GTM teams
+2. Unified Dashboards for GTM Teams

-• Monitor gtm kpis from a common platform, ensuring everyone uses the same data
+• Monitor GTM KPIs from a common platform, ensuring everyone uses the same data

-• Track account engagement across the entire gtm funnel in real time
+• Track account engagement across the entire GTM funnel in real time

 • Visualize campaign performance and buyer experience progression simultaneously

 Data shows that 77.27% of organizations using shared dashboards hold regular sales and marketing meetings to review this unified intelligence.
 Additionally, 69.48% set shared goals and metrics based on the data.
 Companies with seamless sales and marketing collaboration close deals 67% more efficiently and reduce customer acquisition costs by 30%.
-This level of marketing alignment is crucial for developing effective gtm activities and improving overall market impact.
+This level of marketing alignment is crucial for developing effective GTM activities and enhancing overall market impact.

 Evaluating GTM Success: Metrics That Matter Most

-1. CAC and CLTV accuracy
+1. CAC and CLTV Accuracy

-2. Account-level ROI
+2. Account-Level ROI

-3. Retention and expansion signals
+3. Retention and Expansion Signals

-Key retention metrics to watch include:
+Key retention metrics to monitor include:

 • Churn rate (customers lost divided by total customers)